osg-htc/docs/docs/client/cvmfs.md

 additional that have been mounted.
 You may want to choose a different set of always-known repositories.

-Set up a list of cvmfs HTTP proxies to retrieve from in `CVMFS_HTTP_PROXY`.
+Set up a list of CVMFS HTTP proxies to retrieve from in `CVMFS_HTTP_PROXY`.
 If you do not have any squid at your site follow the instructions to [install squid from OSG](InstallFrontierSquid).
 Vertical bars separating proxies means to load balance between them